-From the USGA Handicap System to national amateur and open championships, to modernizing the delivery of the game’s Rules and supporting sustainable golf course management practices, the United States Golf Association promotes the health of a game that inspires, challenges, and rewards like nothing else can.
+From conducting the game’s premier professional and amateur championships, including the U.S. Open and U.S. Women’s Open, to modernizing the delivery of the game’s Rules, to supporting sustainable golf course management practices and curating the world’s most comprehensive archive of golf artifacts, the USGA (United States Golf Association) promotes the health of a game that inspires, challenges, and rewards like nothing else can.

 The Business Intelligence Manager is a member of the Enterprise Data and Analytics team, acting as a liaison between business stakeholders and technical teams to define requirements for operational data, enterprise data and the rules for transforming data from source systems into the enterprise data warehouse.
 The BI Manager possesses comprehensive knowledge of the business, business data and the business processes and systems that impact data.
 Manages data, reporting and analytical projects from the goals and objectives stage through implementation, ensuring results are aligned with the overall business strategy.